Rakeshmonkee/DMA/Vivado Customisations/readme.md

 This is just something I made in 20 mins for fun.
 Not really a purpose to use but use it if you want. was made for version 4.13.
 I will upload and update the files soon for 4.14

 > [!WARNING]
 > I have uploaded 2 out of the 3 files. the Third file, I am in the middle of changing.
-Please bare with me.
+Please bear with me.

 > [!NOTE]